 “They asked me to come back with a wife,” he said.
 “So, if any of you ladies are doing nothing this coming weekend.
 Don’t worry.
 It’s already arranged.”

 Mhlope, an author and award-winning radio personality, had high praise for Sinelizwi.
 “It really gave us everything a journalist should be and should not be.
 From understanding what is news, how to pick your sources, interviewing tips and everything in-between.”

-Food For Mzansi is an initiative to introduce South Africans to the unsung heroes of the agricultural industry.
-We unashamedly share success stories and good news from the farms and agri-businesses who feed South Africa.
+With 12 global awards in the first three years of its existence, Food For Mzansi is much more than an agriculture publication.
+It is a movement, unashamedly saluting the unsung heroes of South African agriculture.
 We believe in the power of agriculture to promote nation building and social cohesion by telling stories that are often overlooked by broader society.